shlomoron/LEAP-solution/README.md

 All in all, the feature dimension is:
 9[col_features]/*60[levels]*3[representations]+60[wind_levels]+16[not_col features] = 1696
 #### 1.3.4 Features soft clipping 1
 After normalization, the data has some extreme values (~±3000).
-This problem exists only for the first normalization.
+This problem exists only for the first representation.
 The model actually handled it easily, but I preferred to play on the safe side.
 So, for x_col_norm and WIND, I applied the following soft clipping:

 ```
 cutoff = 30